 Provide instant access to quotes and speed-up the time to purchase.

 Consumers want the best value when shopping for insurance coverage, but if their quote fails to match their premium, they’ll take their business elsewhere.
-Insurers hoping to acquire and retain policyholders need to ensure that their quotes are precise – no matter how complex the policy.
+Insurers hoping to acquire and retain policyholders need to ensure their quotes are precise – no matter how complex the policy.

 Improving Customer Experience